thebjorn/pydeps/README.rst

 Version history
 ---------------

+**Version 1.12.5** Pydeps can now read configuration data from ``pyproject.toml``.
+Thanks to septatrix_ for pushing the idea and for countering my toml-rant with an informative argument.

 **Version 1.11.0** drop support for Python 3.6.
 Thanks to pawamoy_ for removing imports of the deprecated ``imp`` module.
 (Parts of it has been vendorized due to a Python bug, see the code for details.)